larryaasen/dive/dive_ui/example/README.md

 ## Example 2 - Image Viewer

-This example shows how to use dive_ui, dive_core, and dive_obslib to display an image in the video mix.
+This example shows how to use dive_ui and dive_core to display an image in the video mix.
 * Display a file selector button `DiveImagePickerButton` that opens the file selector dialog.
 * Display a file selector dialog to select an image (bmp/tga/png/jpeg/jpg/gif/psd/webp) file.